Philtherage/03_Project-Boost/README.md

 * Section 3: 47.
 Adding A Touch of Audio.

 * Section 3: 48.
 Resolving Movement Bugs.
 (Also Refactored Thrust Audio).

+* Section 3: 49.
+Using SerializeField vs Public.